bnfour/polybar-timer/README.md

 # polybar-timer

-This script implements a **simple** and **customizable** timer for your bar.
+This script implements a **simple** and **customizable** timers for your bar.

-This fork (ab)uses polybar's `%pid%` to allow multiple timers running independently (I don't often need multiple timers running, but when I do...), among other changes.
+This fork (ab)uses polybar's `%pid%` to allow multiple timers running independently at the same time (I don't often need multiple timers running, but when I do...), among other changes.

 - specify a command to execute when the timer expires (e.g. notify-send, shell script, ...)
 - interactive: